amrfayezz1/tributePage/README.md

 ### Listing some of his achievements, life events, numbers, and a documentary of him to inspire us all.

 - [Follow this link to see the web page](https://amrfayez247.github.io/tributePage/index.html)

+This page was built using HTML5, CSS3, Bootstrap V5.2